Danis102/seqpac/vignettes/seqpac_-_A_guide_to_sRNA_analysis_using_sequence-based_counts.md

 #>
 #> -- Pheno target was specified, will retain: 9 of 9 samples.

-# When merge_pac=TRUE the summarized table is added to the PAC$summary 'folder'
+# When merge_pac=TRUE the table is added to the PAC$summary 'folder'
 pac_test <- PAC_summary(pac, norm = "counts", type = "means",
                         pheno_target=list("stage"), merge_pac=TRUE)
 #>